 Still, be sure to see your vet as soon as possible.

-You also want to do your best to make sure that encourage and attempt to get your chinchilla to consume fluids and drink as much water as possible.
+You also want to do your best to make sure that encourage and attempt to get your chinchilla to drink as much water as possible.

 Lastly, if you have other pets in the household, you will want to make sure your chinchilla is kept out of harm’s way.